StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 > function to convert data of the `TINYINT`, `SMALLINT`, `INTEGER`, and `BIGINT` types in Spark to the `BITMAP` type in StarRocks, and uses
 > [`bitmap_hash`](https://docs.starrocks.io/zh-cn/latest/sql-reference/sql-functions/bitmap-functions/bitmap_hash) function for other Spark data types.

-### Load data into columns of HLL type
+### Load data into columns of HLL type (since version 1.1.1)

-`HLL` can be used for approximate count distinct, see [Use HLL for approximate count distinct](https://docs.starrocks.io/en-us/latest/using_starrocks/Using_HLL).
+[`HLL`](https://docs.starrocks.io/en-us/latest/sql-reference/sql-statements/data-types/HLL) can be used for approximate count distinct, see [Use HLL for approximate count distinct](https://docs.starrocks.io/en-us/latest/using_starrocks/Using_HLL).

 Here we take the counting of UV as an example to show how to load data into columns of the `HLL` type.